JetBrains/Qodana/topics/clang.md

 <include from="lib_qd.topic" element-id="root-and-non-root-users-info-bubble"></include>

-As mentioned in [prerequisites](#Prepare+your+project), %qdcppc% reads the `build/compile_commands.json` file and runs the Clang-Tidy tool, and non-community %qdcpp% picks up any build system that is supported by CLion and runs analysis on the default build target.

 <!--<p>You can run all linters described in this section in two modes:</p>
 <list>
   <li><a href="native-mode.md">Native mode</a> is the recommended method that lets you run